oguzcanco/Fullstack-Case/README.md

 # Fullstack Case

 This is a Full-Stack Blog App project that uses Next.js for Frontend and Laravel11 for Backend API and MYSQL for database.
 They are deployed with Docker.
+**You can find what was done and what will be done within the scope of the project in the relevant TODO.md files.**

 ## INSTALLATION